nueiwai/2800-202410-DTC10/README.md

 **Limitations Encountered:**
 * Integration testing is hard for the current “free” models of AI to do well, when there are many components of the application coming together and working together in a somewhat delicate manner, it is hard for the current AI models to fully capture this well and provide accurate trouble-shooting

+## Sources
+* default profile image from: google image
+* video from: freepik

 ## Contact Information